GoldenHammerSoftware/GHPlatform/README.md

 *  GHTimeUpdater - Controller for incrementing a GHTimeVal to represent the new most current point in time.

 ## C++ utilities

+*  GHDeletionHandle - A class with a virtual destructor for storage in an ownership list for later deletion.
+*  GHTypedDeletionHandle<T> - A templated way to use any non-virtual object in an ownership list.
+*  GHOwnershipList - A way to store and delete a bunch of components held by GHDeletionHandles.
+*  GHPrioritizedList - A list of objects sorted by priority.
+*  GHRefCounted - An interface for something that is meant to be used as a shared pointer that is deleted when no longer in use.
+*  GHRefCountedType<T> - A way to store a non virtual object as a ref counted object.
+*  GHRefCountedDeletionHandle - A way to store a GHRefCounted release() in an ownship list instead of a destructable object.
+*  GHSTATICASSERT - A way to catch some compile time errors.
+*  GHSTLUtil - Some handy STL functions.

 ## Property